labgrid-project/labgrid/doc/usage.rst

       resources: {}
       drivers: {}

-This yaml would combine both the global and the target features.
+This YAML configuration would combine both the global and the target features.

 Test Reports